open-switch/opx-docs/README.md

 - Intel multi-core
 - Ubuntu 16.04 or later (desktop edition with Python installed)
 - 20G available free disk space
-- bash (most shell commands refer to bash commands — we like csh as well)

 ## The build environment

+### Prerequisites
 Updated environment: `sudo apt-get update`
 - GIT: `sudo apt-get install git`
 - Repo: See http://source.android.com/source/downloading.html to install the `repo`.

-        Make sure you have a bin/ directory in your home directory and that it is included in your path:
+  - Make sure you have a bin/ directory in your home directory and that it is included in your path:

         $ mkdir ~/bin
         $ PATH=~/bin:$PATH

-        Download the repo tool and ensure that it is executable:
+  - Download the repo tool and ensure that it is executable:

         $ curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
         $ chmod a+x ~/bin/repo